 There are many accommodation options and there are really something for every style of travel and every budget.

-For our part, we decided to take Airbnb in Tallinn as well as in Riga because we wanted to be able to work a little “at home”.
+For our part, we decided to take apartments in Tallinn as well as in Riga because we wanted to be able to work a little “at home”.
 An option that has suited us well and especially for a fairly reasonable budget.
 In Tallinn we had taken a studio that cost us 28€ per night while in Riga we had opted for a great 2 room apartment in the centre for 32€ per night.

 Our highlights of this trip